cloudify-cosmo/getcloudify.org/guide/3.2/agents-cloudify-agent-module.md

 # Overview

-Cloudify's agent is based upon a module called `cloudify-agent`.
+Cloudify's agent is based upon a Python module called `cloudify-agent`.

 This module provides the functionality and configuration files required to run Cloudify's agent:

-* A CLI tool called `cloudify-agent` allowing you to run the agent with different parameters.
+* A CLI tool called `cfy-agent` allowing you to run the agent with different parameters.
 * The logic for installing the agent as a service on the machine you're running in.

 # Agent Installation